pseudoincorrect/vscode-quickfind/README.md

 A fast and intuitive search extension for Visual Studio Code, inspired by vim telescope.
 Provides powerful text search and file search capabilities with a clean split-pane interface.

+QuickFind creates dedicated webview panels that provide a more user-friendly and immersive search experience with better context visualization, rather than using modal dialogs or terminal panels.

 ## Preview

 ![QuickFind Demo](https://raw.githubusercontent.com/pseudoincorrect/vscode-quickfind/main/assets/images/text-search.gif)